Too low capacity. Voltage drops sharply

 Charging voltage too low

-Clean the terminals and tighten the clamping bolts.
-Lubricate the terminals with a thin layer of anti-electrolyte grease or petroleum jelly.
+Clean the terminals and tighten the clamp bolts.
+Lubricate the terminals with a thin layer of electrolyte-resistant grease or petroleum jelly.

-Check the connections, lay a new wire if necessary, tighten the bolted connections.
-Replace rusted bolts with tin-plated bolts.
+Check connections, install new wire if necessary, tighten bolted connections.
+Replace rusty bolts with tin-plated bolts.

 Battery sulfation